jameshorine/fastFeatures/README.md

 Feedback
 ========

-Please direct any feedback to <jamespatrickhorine@gmail.com>!
+Please direct any feedback to the issues section!

 Refernences
 ===========